-- Make sure your bistro box contains protein, whole grains, fiber, veggies and fruit.
+- Well balanced: Make sure your bistro box contains protein, whole grains, fiber, veggies, and fruit.
 This way you know you are getting a nutritious, balanced meal packed with vitamins and minerals that will keep you full.

-- For quick weekday meals, pack the majority of your bistro box on the weekend.
+- Pack in advance: For quick weekday meals, pack the majority of your bistro box on the weekend.
 Then add anything that doesn’t keep well in the fridge that day.
 Things like crackers will get soft if packed ahead of time.

-- Depending on your storage containers, pack dressings and dips in separate containers to keep things from getting soggy.
+- Pack dressings and dips separately: Depending on your storage containers, pack dressings and dips in separate containers to keep things from getting soggy.
 If you don’t want to use another container, consider using cupcake/muffin liners.

-- When it comes to containers, I love this option from Amazon since it even has a built in compartment for silverware and is glass.
+- Best containers: When it comes to containers, I love this option from Amazon since it even has a built-in compartment for silverware

-- Leftovers can easily become a delicious bistro box.
+- Repurpose leftovers: Leftovers can easily become a delicious bistro box.
 Things like grilled or roasted meats, veggies, pasta, and rice can quickly become a delicious, make-ahead lunch.